emdata-ailab/VANET/README.md

 # VANET
 Code reproduce for paper "Vehicle Re-identification with Viewpoint-aware Metric Learning"

-Projects reproduce details of paper 'Vanet' :
+## Introduction

-This is the implementation of article VANet"Vehicle Re-identification with Viewpoint-aware Metric Learning", which support both single-branch training and two branch training.
+This is the implementation of article VANet **"Vehicle Re-identification with Viewpoint-aware Metric Learning"**, which support both single-branch training and two branch training.

+## Implementation details

 The whole implementation is based on PVEN project(https://github.com/silverbulletmdc/PVEN).
 The key code block added and modified are mainly distributed as follows: